 Most people project the future worry of not making it on time or having to face an angry boss on the now, which does nothing good neither for them nor for the completion of their project.

 If you tackle it instead in the now, you can focus on doing all the actions that need be to taken now, free of future worries.

 Pain is Focus on What You Can’t Change

 Eckart Tolle says that we experience pain when are unhappy about things we have little control on.

 The past for example, or future issues we don’t feel like we can fully control.

 It’s because we focus too much on the past and the future but we only have the present to tackle them.
-And the present cannot always fully tackle future events and it can hardly rewrite the past as well (albeit Tony Robbins shares a few technique to change your past memories).
+And the present cannot always fully tackle future events and it can hardly rewrite the past as well (albeit Tony Robbins shares a few techniques to change your past memories).

 We Create Pain – And We Can Erase It

 It might feel like external circumstances bring pain to us, but that’s not true: we create our own pain.

-The Power of Now doesn’t deny that some pain are unavoidable.
+The Power of Now doesn’t deny that some pain is unavoidable.